 OCG prepares the required CRA GST remittance returns and rebate applications on behalf of ministries using the Province’s business number.
 OCG reports and remits the total GST recorded (STOB 1576) on ministry sales to the CRA on a monthly basis.
 OCG reports and claims rebates for the total GST recorded on ministry purchases (STOB 1575) on a semi-monthly basis.
 STOB 1577 "GST/HST Rebate" is for OCG use only to record rebates received from the CRA.

-M.5 CAS Financial System
+M.5 CAS Corporate Financial System

 The financial management and reporting system maintained by Corporate Accounting Services (CAS), including the iExpenses, iProcurement, Purchasing, Accounts Payable and Accounts Receivable modules calculate tax based on the tax codes selected.
 The GST, GST and PST, and PST tax codes assign each tax by their respective attribute.
-The GST tax code utilizes a GST related responsibility centre, service line and STOB combination specific to the CAS Oracle organization.
+The GST tax code utilizes a GST related responsibility centre, service line and STOB combination specific to the CAS Corporate Financial System organization.
 The PST tax code uses the same account combination as the expense or asset item.

 The GST paid on travel expenses incurred by ministry employees is recoverable.
 The CAS iExpenses module automatically calculates and posts embedded GST after approval of expense reports by expense authority.
 In the Accounts Payable module, manual travel vouchers require the “GST TRAVEL” tax code to process the total amount of the reimbursement and recover GST.